MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-services.md

 ---
-title:  Azure enterprise-scale for analytics and AI teams data lake services
+title:  Azure enterprise-scale for analytics and AI teams Azure Data Lake services
 description: Learn about the three data lake accounts that should be provisioned for each data landing zone.
 author:  mboswell
 ms.author:  mboswell # Microsoft employees only